zestia/ember-validation/README.md

 ## Internationalisation

 There are a few approaches you can take to internationalise the error messages.
-The most obvious one would be to set the message property as the translated string, e.g. This only works if there are no dynamic parts:
+The most obvious one would be to set the message property as the translated string, e.g.

 ```javascript
 message: this.intl.t('too-large');
 ```

+(This only works if there are no dynamic parts).

 Alternatively, you could set the message just as the key, and internationalise it later in the template, e.g.